History of Slingshots

 It was not difficult to make a slingshot all on your own given its simple design.
 People used to make the frame from a forked tree branch and add red rubber inner tubes.
 Some time passed by and the inner tubes had carbon-black added.
 This addition made them less elastic.

 The commercial versions of the slingshot were available from very early on but Wham-O came up with their first product as a slingshot in 1948.
-In 1954, a modern wrist braced version of the slingshot was produced known as the Wrist Rocket.
+In 1954, a modern wrist braced version of the slingshot was produced by Saunders Archery Co. known as the Wrist-Rocket®.

+The original Wrist-Rocket® slingshot had two major innovations.
 One was the wrist brace while the other was the use of surgical rubber tubing instead of flat bands.
-They were slid over the tips of a backward facing fork ends.
-They were held by friction or the addition of liquid rosin.
+The surgical tubing bands were slid over the tips of a backward facing fork ends and held in place by friction.
+Today Saunders Archery Company continues to innovate with a line of flatband slingshots which use a locking clip system for attaching and power tuning of bands.

 Nowadays there are enormous variations and designs of slingshots.
 Some of them serve one purpose while other another.
 It is often not as easy as it sounds, especially for beginners, to choose a perfect slingshot for them.